bike advocacy, bicycle tour, bicycle safety

 The information below may have been extracted from a more comprehensive "Country Supplement" to the book "Bicycling In Africa".
 For information on these publications click on the links.

-Thanks to Mike Hutton for contributing most of the detail for this article.
+Thanks to Mike Hutton for contributing to this article.

 During the period of the cold war between the "front line states" and South Africa, Zambia had a high security alert for terrorists.
 Officials were very xenophobic and tourism wasn't encouraged.
 Elections were held in November 1991, which changed the government.
 There is now more positive attitudes towards tourism, but with the exception of around Victoria Falls, few tourist to show for it.
 The "peace dividend" has not really been realized as the economy expands slowly and successive the government are condemned for a variety of corruption and mismanagement.